-- 1 CMPPA Agreement

-- 2 SSA Data Exchange Systems

-- 3 Systems Security Requirements for SSA Web Access to SSA Information Through ICON

-- 4 Information System Security Guidelines for Federal, State and Local Agencies Receiving Electronic Information from the Social Security Administration

-- 5 PII Loss Reporting Worksheet
+- 1 CMPPA Agreement - 2 SSA Data Exchange Systems - 3 Systems Security Requirements for SSA Web Access to SSA Information Through ICON - 4 Electronic Information Exchange Security Requirements and Procedures for State and Local Agencies Exchanging Electronic Information with the Social Security Administration - 5 Security Certification Requirements for use of the SSA Data Set Transmitted via CMS' Hub - 6 PII Loss Reporting Worksheet

-N. SSA AUTHORIZED SIGNATURE: The signatory below warrants and represents that he or she has the competent authority on behalf of SSA to enter into the obligations set forth in this IEA.
+O. AUTHORIZED SIGNATURES: The signatories below warrant and represent that they have competent authority on behalf of their respective agency to enter into the obligations set forth in this IEA.